Language Teaching Studies

 Master's Project

-All LTS students must complete a final Master's Project over two consecutive terms.
-Projects are individual.
-The project topic must be approved by the LTS faculty in Winter term, and the project development is supervised by the LT 611 course instructors and the student's MA project advisor.
+All LTS students complete a final Master's Capstone Portfolio Project in the final summer term.
+Projects are individual portfolios of materials designed during the program.
 It is presented in a public forum during the final term.
-See our blog for more information on the Master's Project, including past project titles.
+See our blog for more information on the Master's Project, including past projects.

 Typical Course Schedule